Ma-Al-zen/lectures-socio-info/README.md

 ## 05/12

-Paula Bialski, *Middle Tech, Software Work and the Culture of Good Enough* (introduction, chapitre 1, 2, 3)
+Paula Bialski, *Middle Tech, Software Work and the Culture of Good Enough* (introduction, chapitres 2 et 3)

 ## 09/01